dagbjorn/microcoffeeoncloud/README.md

     https://EXTERNAL-IP:30443/coffee.html

-This time, run `kubectl get nodes -o wide` to find an EXTERNAL-IP (IP address).
+However, this time run `kubectl get nodes -o wide` to find an EXTERNAL-IP (IP address).
 You can pick any node.

 #### <a name="eks-cleanup"></a>Clean-up of resources